zspatter/automate-the-boring-stuff/chapter_projects/xkcd_downloader/README.md

 # XKCD Comic Downloader

 XKCD is a popular geek webcomic.
+This is a simple script that downloads the available comics hosted on [XKCD.com](https://xkcd.com).

 Here's what the program does:
 - Loads the XKCD home page